Game-theoretic analysis of Guts Poker

-We start by a general discussion of the value of 2-player recursive games.
+We start by a general discussion of the value of 2-player generalized recursive games involving a single state, hereafter referred to for compactness of writing as a generalized recursive game.
 This will suffice also for our treatment of the n-player game, which we have chosen to view as a 2-player game between player 1 and players 2-$n$.
-For simplicity, we carry out the discussion in the setting of finite games, to which the original discrete game belongs.
-Extensions to the continuous case are straightforward.
+For simplicity, we carry out the discussion in the setting of finite games, to which the original discrete game belongs, indicating at the end extensions to the continuous case.

-Recall first the fundamental theorem of zero-sum 2-player finite nonrecursive games due to von Neumann.
+Recall first the fundamental theorem of zero-sum 2-player finite matrix games due to von Neumann.
 A finite 2-player game may be described by its {\it payoff matrix} $A_{ij}$ recording the expected return, or payoff, to player 1 given that player 1 chooses strategy $i$ and player 2 strategy $j$, where the possible strategies (which could consist of a number of complicated steps) of players 1 and 2 are ordered in a list and indexed by integers $i=1,\dots m$ and $j=1,\dots,n$.
 These are known as ``pure'' or ``deterministic'' strategies.
 Players may also make use of ``mixed'' or ``blended'' strategies \cite{B,vN} in which they choose strategies $i$ with probability $x_i$ and $j$ with probability $y_j$, $x$ and $y$ independent, leading to a {\it payoff function} \be \alpha(x,y)= \sum_{i,j} x_i A_{ij}y_j \ee corresponding to the expected payoff for these choices.